darco31/P2---JS-game/README.md

 # The Cupcake Factory

 ### About
-* A website dedicated to cake baking that includes a fast efficient delivery service for customers.
-The website features an array of cakes we bake and an easy to use contact form for anything else a customer may want to order.We offer an excellent delivery service within certain geographical ranges.
-The goal is to promote our small online business while encouraging others to try baking for themselves.
+* A small fun interactive Javascript game that can be played by all. test your wits against the computer.

 ### The business goals
-* To build a regular customer base.
+* To build a fun interactive game that can be enjoyed by everyone.
-* To always provide quality products.
+* To provide an intuative interface for the user.

 ### The customer goals
 * To visit and browse our products and to order their products with ease.